 A person starts to drink in the company of friends, at a party, or with one’s father, as an “introduction to manhood”.
 One feels good, on a high, inhibitions reduced.
 It becomes easier to say things you would otherwise have not said; talking to the girls becomes much simpler and fun; suddenly one becomes the life of the party.

 The desire to feel the same high continues but the same intake of the substance does not achieve this, as the body has developed a tolerance.
-The quantity of consumption increases.
+The number of consumption increases.

 At the job deals are closed over “entertaining “with alcohol.
 Problems at work lead to increased consumption.
 Managing home and work becomes stressful.
 The same “high” is not attained, hence the quantity increases.
 At this stage the family, whether, the wife or the parents start feeling alarmed and start admonishing and asking the person to cut down on the drinks.
 This is a stage of problem drinking.

-Slowly , the weekend consumption becomes daily; from 2-3 pegs it becomes 5-6 or more.
-Social meetings, family dinners and work meetings are arranged around the availability of alcohol.
+Slowly, the weekend consumption becomes daily; from 2-3 pegs it becomes 5-6 or more.
+Social meetings, family dinners, and work meetings are arranged around the availability of alcohol.
 Instead of using alcohol, abusing it begins.
-Sexual desire increases and risk behaviours increase.
+Sexual desire increases and risk behaviors increase.
 This happens insidiously.
 This is Alcohol Abuse.

 On reading the above do you identify with the experience of the nightmare that the person drinking is going through?
 Then, You need help.

-AH provides a voluntary, residential care in an exclusive ambience, with non –medically, with meditation and counselling techniques as cornerstones of therapy along with other alternate life therapies.
+Anatta Humanversity provides voluntary, residential care in an exclusive ambiance, with non –medically, meditation and counseling techniques as cornerstones of therapy along with other alternate life therapies.